openwisp/openwisp-notifications/README.rst

 |  default  |  ``True``  |
 +-----------+------------+

-Toggles HTML rendering of notification message in email notification.
+If ``True``, attaches markdown rendered HTML of notification message in email notification.
+If ``False``, HTML rendering of notification message will be disabled and a plain text email is sent.

 ``OPENWISP_NOTIFICATION_EMAIL_TEMPLATE``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~